pinkeyyy/monogame-framework-wpfinterop/Readme.md

 # MonoGame WPF Interop

-This adds WPF support to MonoGame (tested with version 3.6).
+This adds WPF support to MonoGame (upgraded to and tested with MonoGame 3.7, requires **MonoGame.Framework.WindowsDX**).

-Note that you **need** MonoGame.Framework.WindowsDX (as this interop uses SharpDX).
-WPF only supports DirectX.

 You can host as many MonoGame controls in Wpf as you want by using the WpfGame control.
 Note that they are however limited to 60 FPS (this is a WPF limit).